christopher-altman/sat-qkd-security-curves/README.md

 ## Problem

 Satellite and fibre Quantum Key Distribution (QKD) systems live or die on a simple fact: bits can still flow while secrecy collapses.
-This experiment creates a reproducible "security curve" lab: simulate realistic loss/noise, models that security cliff and makes it visible before it becomes a system risk.
+This experiment creates a reproducible "security curve" lab: simulate realistic loss/noise, models the security cliff and makes it visible before it becomes a system risk.

 ## Hypothesis